tobiasHeinke/monostyle/README.md

 For spell checking a dictionary has to build.
 On first run you have to confirm to start this (or also if the dictionary file is not found).

-The dictionary has to be updated from time to time or after a bigger portion of content has been added to include new words (of cause the whole project has to be spell-checked).
+The dictionary has to be updated from time to time or after a new topic has been added to include new words (of cause the whole project has to be spell-checked).
 To do this run the `spelling` script:
 ```sh